Dr Tavakoli’s Philosophy on post-pregnancy makeover / mummy makeover

-New mothers watch the likes of Angelina Jolie, Katie Holmes and Heidi Klum get back into shape with unnerving ease and now it appears many Australian mums are equally determined to get their pre-pregnancy figures back.
+New mothers watch the likes of Kardashians, Angelina Jolie and Heidi Klum get back into shape with unnerving ease and now it appears many Australian mums are equally determined to get their pre-pregnancy figures back through post pregnancy makeover.

 It seems these sentiments are similar in Australia and such findings might explain the reason more and more Australian women are choosing to have cosmetic surgery to help restore their bodies to their pre-pregnancy state.
 In fact Sydney plastic surgeon Dr Kourosh Tavakoli says that up to 30 percent of his female patients see him because they would like to improve their bodies after childbirth.